visionmedia/masteringnode/chapters/modules.md

 	utils.merge(a, b);
 	console.dir(a);

 Core modules such as the _sys_ which are bundled with node can be required without a path, such as `require('sys')`, however 3rd-party modules will iterate the `require.paths` array in search of a module matching the given path.
-By default `require.paths` includes _~/.node_libraries_, so if we have _~/.node_libraries_/utils.js_ we may simply `require('utils')`, instead of our relative example `require('./utils')` shown above.
+By default `require.paths` includes _~/.node_libraries_, so if _~/.node_libraries_/utils.js_ exists we may simply `require('utils')`, instead of our relative example `require('./utils')` shown above.

-Node also supports the idea of _index_ JavaScript files to compliment _index.html_.
+Node also supports the concept of _index_ JavaScript files.
 To illustrate this example lets create a _math_ module that will provide the `math.add()`, and `math.sub()` methods.
 For organizational purposes we will keep each method in their respective _./math/add.js_ and _./math/sub.js_ files.
 So where does _index.js_ come into play? we can populate _./math/index.js_ with the code shown below, which is used when `require('./math')` is invoked, which is conceptually identical to invoking `require('./math/index')`.

 	module.exports = {
 	    add: require('./add'),